malijs/mali/API.md

 console.log(app.ports) // [ 52239 ]
 ```

-<a name="maliinit" id="maliinit" data-id="maliinit"></a>
+<a name="maliaddservice" id="maliaddservice" data-id="maliaddservice"></a>

-#### mali.init(proto, name, options)
+#### mali.addService(proto, name, options)
-Init's the app with the proto.
-Basically this can be used if you don't have the data at
-app construction time for some reason.
+Add the service and initalizes the app with the proto.
+Basically this can be used if you don't have the data at app construction time for some reason.
+This is different than `grpc.Server.addService()`.

 **Kind**: instance method of [<code>Mali</code>](#Mali)